sumanth232/Computational-Geometry/README.md

 	};

-In the above data structures, a,b,c represent the equation of line in the inequality 'ax + by <= c' m represents the slope of line
+In the above data structures, a,b,c represent the equation of line in the inequality 'ax + by <= c' <br>
+m represents the slope of line

 We observe there can be four possibilities in Intersection of Projection of all half planes from 0 to i-1 on the line formed from ith inequality.

-Projection can be an entire LINE
+Projection can be an entire LINE <br>
 Initially, a Projection object is initiated to a LINE and is then projected onto half planes 0 to i-1

 Projection can be an EMPTY (NULLSET)